-Creating a Configuration Memory File
+Creating a Configuration Memory File (for pre-Versal Devices Only)

 Booting the Device

 After programming the configuration memory device, you can issue a soft boot operation (i.e., JPROGRAM) to initiate the FPGA configuration from the attached configuration memory device.
 If you want to perform a Boot operation on the target FPGA device select the target device and right-click and select Boot from Configuration Memory Device.